 Okay, so it’s obvious from the name that this is not a hostel, but it’s also obvious from the title, that this isn’t just any old hotel.
 Seriously, an old school jail transformed into a chill boutique hotel – It’s worth a look.

 Haven’t you ever wanted to see what it felt like to be locked away in an old-timey jail cell?
 Old Marshall gives you that experience.
 The only differences are that you’re choosing to be there, you give them some money to do it, and it’s a seriously luxurious stay.
+It’s got to be one of the most unique hotels in Asheville, if not the whole country!

 Old Marshall Jail is located in Marshall, NC and is a bit of a drive from Asheville.
 But conveniently located on the ground floor is Zadie’s Market, which includes a market (obviously from the name), restaurant, and bar.
 Zadie’s specializes in local produce making it super easy for guests to order the food and have it delivered straight to them.